-In this comprehensive guide, we cover the causes and meaning behind the P0404 DTC.
-We also show you the top symptoms you can expect and give you some suggestions about how to fix it.
-By the end, you might even gain a better understanding of the EGR system.
+In this comprehensive guide, I cover the causes and meaning behind the P0404 DTC.
+I also show you the top symptoms you can expect and give you some suggestions about how to fix it.
+By the end of this article, you might even gain a better understanding of the EGR system.

 Code P0404 Definition